kannans89/RustRepo/03_Env_Setup/03_EnvSetup.md

  ```rust
   $ curl https://sh.rustup.rs -sSf | sh
  ```
 The command downloads a script and starts the installation of the rustup tool, which installs the latest stable version of Rust.
 You might be prompted for your password.
-If the install is successful, the following line will appear:
+If the installation is successful, the following line will appear:

 `Rust is installed now.
 Great!`